grillzwitu/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 9-firstdirdeletion: Deletes the directory "holberton".
 - 10-back: Change the working directory to the previous one.
 - 11-lists: lists in long format all files, including hidden files and files that begin with a period character in current, parent and boot directories.
+- 12-file_type: Checks and prints the type of a file "iamafile" in the tmp directory.